LynLynHol/alx-system_engineering-devops/0x00-shell_basics/README.md

 y
-script that changes the working directory to the user’s home director y list the contents of the working directory in long format
+script that changes the working directory to the user’s home director y list the contents of the working directory in long forma t lists all files including hidden ones in long format